 Inspiring rather than promoting

 In the Image Philosophy chapter, Yvon Chouinard says: “Patagonia’s image is a human voice.
 It expresses the joy of people who love the world, who are passionate about their beliefs, and who want to influence the future.”
 Clearly, the future Patagonia wants to influence is one with plenty of room for nature, for climbing and for surfing.
 For their own benefit – as the people who work for Patagonia are all outdoor enthusiasts – and beyond.
 Patagonia’s marketing does not just feature the products, but is centered around the deep appreciation for nature and the commitment to help solve the environmental crisis.
-In 2011, at the height of the shopping season, Patagonia ran its iconic “don’t buy this jacket” ad campaign Dont-Buy-This-Jacket-Ad-2to raise awareness of how consumerism had gone overboard, urging people to think twice about buying new clothes and the impact this has on the environment.
+In 2011, at the height of the shopping season, Patagonia ran its iconic “don’t buy this jacket” ad campaign to raise awareness of how consumerism had gone overboard, urging people to think twice about buying new clothes and the impact this has on the environment.
 And while the header of the ad may suggest otherwise, taking such a strong stand grew their business tremendously.

 I found the story of Patagonia very inspiring and would really recommend this book if you’re interested in how to integrate a real sense of purpose in all aspects of business.